Minister tells party leaders election will go ahead if Stormont not restored

 Northern Ireland Secretary Chris Heaton-Harris held meetings with Stormont party leaders on Wednesday.

-Northern Ireland Secretary Chris Heaton-Harris is determined to push ahead with calling an Assembly election if powersharing institutions are not restored by Friday, Stormont party leaders have said.
+Northern Ireland Secretary Chris Heaton-Harris is determined to push ahead with calling an Assembly election if powersharing institutions are not restored by Friday, Stormont party leaders have been told.

 Mr Heaton-Harris was holding discussions with Northern Ireland’s political leaders on Wednesday as a deadline for calling another election in the region approaches.